masonlonoff/WalmartSales/README.md

 1) Data Exploration
 2) Exploratory Data Analysis
 3) Data Pre-Processing and Manipulation
+4) Data Visualizations
+5) Predictive Modeling
+6) Comparing Results

 Make this an official writeup that outlines my steps and plans

-Add seasons, breakup the date column, breakout the store #, turn temp to farenheit
+Add seasons, breakup the date column, breakout the store #, turn temp to farenheit.

+Once the data manipulation is done, save it as a csv and import it to the ML file

+Don't remove outliers but make sure to explain why

+df_encoded = pd.get_dummies(df, columns=['Store'], prefix='Store')

 Include ridge and Lasso + KNN